top of page

 Christophersen/Siljeholm/Skjeldal/Tsegaye/Giday/Ashigrihe/Adane/Students from Alle School of Fine Arts and Design

-Moving Society wants to facilitate interregional exchange, aiming to enhance the role and relevance of contemporary art as a mobilising and political force in East-African society.
+Moving Society wanted to facilitate interregional exchange, aiming to enhance the role and relevance of contemporary art as a mobilising and political force in East-African society.
 Moving Society can thus in the outmost sense be understood as a continuous social choreography beyond national borders, where social and political engagement, process and dialogue are the cornerstones.

 bottom of page